What is Call Handling?

 - Average Speed of Answer.
 This metric ties very closely to the abandon rate.
 It is effectively the wait time for someone to answer the phone.
 It may be referred to as the "Service Level".
 Companies set a predetermined goal for how quickly they should answer their inbound calls, and the Service Level refers to how many calls meet this goal.

 - First Call Resolution.
 This refers to how many customer issues are dealt with at the first point of contact.

 All of these metrics are a way to measure customer satisfaction.
 It can be a lot to understand for a small business.
 You don't have to analyze all of these metrics in order to deal with your callers properly.
 Fortunately, you can follow some simple best practices to ensure a positive customer experience.The higher the volume of calls your business is dealing with, the more important tracking these metrics becomes.
 It can be a lot to take on for a growing business, which is why outsourcing might be a simple and time-saving solution.
 Working with Nexa, you can ensure that trained call handlers are dealing with all of your inbound customers, and optimizing the vital call handling metrics.
 You can also choose a plan based on your budget and the size of your business.

 Call Handling Best Practices

 Customers expect their calls to be dealt with properly.
 In some cases, it is almost taken for granted that you offer good customer service.
 Bad call handling makes your business stand out, for all the wrong reasons.
 It can cost you customers, result in bad reviews and ultimately damage your bottom line.To implement a good call handling system within your business, there are some relatively simple rules to follow.
-We've presented these as "Do's and Don'ts".
+Although inbound call center services can greatly help you, we've presented these rules as "Do's and Don'ts".

 - Ensure that your calls are always answered quickly and in a friendly manner.
 First impressions are vitally important.